Building a Culture of Innovation

 While such organizational structures and respect of seniority have many upsides, it can lead to some communication challenges in both directions, as well as make junior employees more apprehensive in voicing concerns, as well as expressing their ideas.

-As part of their strategic mission to identify new business opportunities and ideas, it was essential for Nihon L’Oréal to improve communication between employees and management, and to engage more employees into solving scientific and technical problems that help develop and improve products.
+As part of their strategic mission to identify new business opportunities and ideas, Nihon L’Oréal wanted to improve communication between employees and management, and to engage more employees into solving scientific and technical problems that help develop and improve products.

-Furthermore, reinforcing the positive culture within the organization by acknowledging and praising employees, plays a huge role in building an innovation culture throughout the organization.
+To build an innovation culture is essential to reinforce the positive culture within the organization and acknowledge and praise employees.
 However, showing respect and admiration to colleagues doesn't come naturally in the context of remote work.